USRSE/usrse.github.io/_posts/newsletters/2022-01-31-newsletter.md

 <a name="sc22"></a>
 # **US-RSE at [SC22](https://sc22.supercomputing.org/)**

 We have reserved a 10’ x 10’ small booth space for [SC22](https://sc22.supercomputing.org) in November.
 Global health situations willing, we hope to be at location 4214 with some of our RSE friends from around the world.
-The US-RSE #sc22 Slack channel will be starting soon.
+The US-RSE #sc22 Slack channel will be created soon.
 We look forward to chatting and brainstorming about fun RSE uses for a cozy 100 square foot space, and maybe answering the vexing question of how many RSEs can fit in a telephone booth.

 <a name="jobs"></a>
 # **Recent Job Postings**